influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

     Alright, a new bot.
 How are we going to call it?
 Please choose a name for your bot.

-`@BotFather` will prompt you through the rest of the bot-creation process; feel free to follow his directions or continue with our version of the steps below.
+`@BotFather` will prompt you through the rest of the bot-creation process;
+feel free to follow his directions or continue with our version of the steps below.
 Both setups result in success!

 **4.** Send your bot's name to `@BotFather`

-Your bot's name can be anything.
+Your bot name can be anything.
-Note that this is not your bot's Telegram `@username`; you'll create the username in step 5.
+Note that this is not your bot's Telegram `@username`;
+you'll create the username in step 5.

 `@BotFather` responds: